-Five years full-time or parttime equivalent
+Five years full-time or part-time equivalent

-A flexible double degree will allow you to satisfy your curiosity and keep your career options open.
-This study option allows you to tailor your studies to qualify you for your dream job, or you can follow your head and your heart and combine a practical degree with another in a field you are passionate about.
+A flexible double degree will allow you to satisfy your curiosity and broaden your career options even further.
+This study option allows you to tailor your studies to qualify you for your dream job, or you can follow your head and your heart by combining a practical degree with another in a field of your passion.